 If the current is not high, a simple cooling fan can be used additionally with a heat sink.
-But it the current is high, a temperature sensor should be used with the switching MOSFET, IGBT, or BJT.
-If the temperature is higher than the limit even when the cooling system and heat sink is used the charger circuit should be cut off the switching device until it is cool.
-This way the charger circuit can be saved from burn out.
+But if the current is high, a temperature sensor should be used with the switching MOSFET, IGBT, or BJT.
+If the temperature is higher than the limit even when the cooling system and heat sink are used the charger circuit should be cut off the switching device until it is cool.
+This way the charger circuit can be saved from burnout.

 Also, for small and moderate rated charger circuits, this temperature sensor can be used to operate the cooling system at different speeds to reduce dust collection inside of the system.
 A cooling system with forced air will collect dust inside of the charger if it runs most of the time.
 But a smart cooling system can reduce this effect if a temperature monitoring system is available onboard.

 Like the input protection, we should provide protection in the output line where the battery is connected.
 These protections are for